iamharishwar/COMSOL/README.md

-TO USE OPENFOAM WE NEED TO UNDERSTAND HOW TO USE EDITOR VI:
+TO USE OPENFOAM WE NEED TO UNDERSTAND HOW TO USE EDITOR VI

 Here are few commands which are most popularly used in openfoam

 To download openfoam in your personal computer , download openfoam from official website www.openfoam.com